• Skip to main content

 Have You Received a Nasty Letter From the IRS?

-If you’ve received notices in the mail that IRS wants to garnish your wages due to tax debt related to your federal tax liability, you probably have a lot of questions about why this is happening and how you can stop it.
+If you’ve received IRS notices in the mail that the IRS wants to garnish your wages due to tax debt related to your federal tax liability, you probably have a lot of questions about why this is happening and how you can stop it.
+IRS notices are official communications that serve as the first step in the garnishment process, alerting you to your tax debt and giving you an opportunity to respond before further action is taken.
 An IRS wage garnishment is a collection practice the IRS uses to notify your employer to send a portion of your earnings directly to the government as payment for your tax penalties or tax liability (back taxes).

 the letters T A X on top of stacks on gold coins on tax papers.